 - Advanced placement (AP) tests are offered through the College Entrance Examination Board.
 The AP examinations are administered in high school.
 Students must earn an acceptable score to receive college credit.
 Specific score criteria and equivalency information are available in Advising and Educational Planning Services.
 AP credit is awarded after the student has successfully completed 12 credit hours at Saint Xavier University.
 Saint Xavier University recognizes College Acceleration Program (CAP) credit, providing the student earns a grade of C or better.
 AP credit will only be awarded upon receipt of the scores directly from the College Board

 - The College Level Examination Program (CLEP) is offered through the College Board and is administered by Records and Advising.
 CLEP offers a variety of 90-minute examinations that allow students to demonstrate knowledge in both general and subject areas.
 It is the policy of the University to grant credit for CLEP examinations, provided that University policies and procedures are complied with and that the scores meet the minimum acceptable scores.
+Most minimum acceptable scores are a 50, but there are some tests that a higher score is required before credit is allowed.
+No partial credit will be awarded for a score less than the minimum accepted score.
 Acceptable CLEP credit is reflected on the academic transcript.
 Students may not use CLEP credit to replace or raise a grade in any course in which the student has been enrolled.
 Students may not earn CLEP credit for courses below the level in which they have been placed or have completed.
 CLEP credit transferred from another institution is subject to the minimum standards required by the University.
 A maximum of 27 credit hours may by earned through CLEP.
 Students may repeat a CLEP examination six months after the examination was last taken.
+We follow the American College of Education (ACE) scoring guidelines, but we reserve the right to require a higher score.
 Students should contact Records and Advising for information about credit granted, acceptable score levels, eligibility for specific examinations and test registration.

 - Excelsior examinations are published by Excelsior (formerly Regents) College.
 Excelsior examinations are available for selected courses.
 Students may repeat an Excelsior examination 60 days after the first failure and 120 days after each subsequent failure.
 Saint Xavier University is not a test site.
 Students seeking credit through Excelsior make an individual appointment for an exam at an Excelsior testing location.